aymane-maghouti/HR-Data-Pipeline-Azure/README.md

 ![transformed-data](images/transformed-data.png)

-and here is an example of the data loaded, the file framed in red is the actual data, the other files are just metadata...
+and here is an example of the data loaded, the file framed in red is the actual data, the other files are just meta-data...

 ![transformed-data exemple](images/exemple-transformed-data.png)

-### Cleaning Up (Data in Azure)
+#### Cleaning Up (Data in Azure)
 Cleaning up resources is Optionally:

 1. **Azure Blob Storage**: Delete the Azure Blob Storage container used for storing intermediate and transformed data.
 2. **Azure Data Factory**: delete any Azure Data Factory pipelines used for data extraction and loading.
 3. **Azure Databricks**: Terminate any running clusters in Azure Databricks.

-### Power Bi connect
+#### Power Bi connect
 Set up Power BI to connect to Azure Blob Storage and open the provided `.pbix` file in the `Main/` directory.

 # Dashboard
 Here is the HR Dashboard created in Power BI: